signalfx/signalfx-collectd-plugin/README.md

   this plugin, set to the appropriate level.
 "OKAY" would mean all notifications are emitted.
 "ERROR" would just be error.
 "WARNING" would include "ERROR" and "WARNING".
+* DPM: would you like the plugin to give you merics on your dpm on a per plugin basis?
+Default is false.
+Metric name in is gauge.sf.host-dpm.

 For DogstatsD support: